jfowkes/pycutest/paper/paper.md

 [`PyCUTEst`](https://github.com/jfowkes/pycutest) provides efficient access to the `CUTEst` [@cutest] library of nonlinear optimization test problems.

-This assists numerical algorithm and software developers to test new ideas against a state-of-the-art and collection of test problems which span small- and large-scale, constrained and unconstrained nonlinear optimization problems.
+This assists numerical algorithm and software developers to test new ideas against a state-of-the-art collection of test problems which span small- and large-scale, constrained and unconstrained nonlinear optimization problems.

 `PyCUTEst` also allows scientists and other users of optimization software to compare potential software and algorithms